hassankhan171/Django-Projects/README.md

 # This repository contains the Django Projects.
-# Author : Hassan Naveed
+# Author : Hassan Naveed.